I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

-Telecom Plus’s capital-light no-infrastructure approach really shows up in its return on capital, which has been consistently above 10% for at least the last two decades.
-For many companies a 10% return on capital is nothing to shout about, but it really is exceptional among UK utility suppliers.
+Telecom Plus’s capital-light, no-infrastructure approach really shows up in its return on capital, which has been consistently above 10% for at least the last two decades.
+For many companies, a 10% return on capital is nothing to shout about, but it really is exceptional among UK utility suppliers.

-In the chart above, 2013 is a bit of an outlier because it covers the period before the npower energy supply deal.
-Return on capital was much higher because Telecom Plus’s capital didn’t include the £220 million intangible asset and earnings weren't being reduced by the amortisation of that asset.
+In the chart above, 2013 is a bit of an outlier because it covers the period before the npower supply deal.
+Return on capital was much higher because Telecom Plus’s capital didn’t include the £220 million intangible asset, and earnings weren't being reduced by the amortisation of that asset.
 If you ignore 2013, the rest of the chart shows Telecom Plus's consistent 10%-plus return on capital.

 That’s because utility suppliers are low-margin by nature, so Telecom Plus’s 4% profit margin reflects industry norms rather than competitive weakness.

-A valuable, rare and hard to replicate competitive advantage
+A valuable, rare and hard-to-replicate competitive advantage

-The only way to consistently produce above average returns in a competitive market is to have a durable and low-cost competitive advantage.
-In this case, I think the combination of Telecom Plus’s unique business model and the assets that underpin it is a valuable, rare and hard to replicate advantage.
+The only way to consistently produce above-average returns in a competitive market is to have a durable and low-cost competitive advantage.
+In this case, I think the combination of Telecom Plus’s unique business model and the assets that underpin it is a valuable, rare and hard-to-replicate advantage.